Frequently Asked Questions

 Innovation and Opportunity Act (WIOA), the Emergency Food and Shelter Program, Food Stamp limitation waivers, the Public Works Program, the Temporary Emergency Food

-Assistance Program (TEFAP), and the Labor Surplus Area designation program.
-Under most programs, data are used to help determine the distribution of funds to be
+Assistance Program (TEFAP), and Labor Surplus Area designations.
+Under most programs, data are used to help determine the distribution of funds to be allocated to each

-allocated to each eligible area.
-In the cases of the Food Stamp limitation waivers and Labor Surplus Area designations, the data are used in the determination of area
+eligible area.
+In the cases of the Food Stamp limitation waivers and Labor Surplus Area designations, the data are used in the determination of area eligibility for

 What is seasonal adjustment?